ComposableFi/composable/book/src/ecosystem/the-composable-team.md

 ---

-The Composable Finance team is made up of individuals dedicated to realize seamless cross-chain user experience and a blockchain-agnostic future of DeFi.
+The Composable Finance team is made up of individuals dedicated to realizing a seamless cross-chain user experience and a blockchain-agnostic future of DeFi.
 There are around 65 people on the Composable team, with 40 developers (including 15 on frontend or integration) and 25 on design, strategy and marketing.
 Select biographies on our core members are below.

 ## 0xbrainjar | Founder & CEO